Gedeon250/video-chat-app/README.md

 4. Test with different browsers/devices
 5. Check if the issue is reproducible

-## 📄 License
+##  License
 MIT License - Feel free to modify and distribute.

 ---

 **Note**: This application is designed for local/private network use.
 For production deployment, consider implementing TURN servers for better NAT traversal and additional security measures.

-Enjoy your video meetings! 🎉
+Enjoy my video meetings!